OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 Group Mapping
 =============

-You can make new users belong to an specific group upon creation.
+You can make new users belong to an specific group or groups.
 To do this a mapping is generated from the LDAP group to an existing OpenNebula group.
 This system uses a mapping file specified by ``:mapping_file`` parameter and resides in OpenNebula ``var`` directory.
 The mapping file can be generated automatically using data in the group template that tells which LDAP group maps to that specific group.
 For example we can add in the group template this line:

 .. code-block:: bash